sobotka/AgX/obs/README.md

 Pick in which colorspace your source is encoded.

-Passthrough means the no decoding is applied.
+Passthrough means no decoding is applied.

 ### Output Colorspace